Overcoming Fear of Success: Why We’re Afraid to be Our Best

 What is fear of success?

-The first step toward overcoming fear of success is being able to identify it.
+The first step toward overcoming the fear of success is being able to identify it.
 Experts in psychology have described a fear of success as occurring when people associate success with negative consequences.
 Linking success with negative outcomes can understandably lead to anxiety and fear.

 It turns out that the fear of success is a concept that has existed for decades.
 In fact, in 1976, psychology researchers created the Fear of Success Scale, which uses 27 questions to measure this phenomenon.
 These original researchers described a fear of success as the motivation to avoid achievements, and more recently, researchers have defined fear of success as being a form of anxiety.